Tom Caudill, 89, passed away peacefully in Lake Havasu City, AZ on October 18.

 Later in life, Tom became an avid runner and retired to Columbia, Maryland in 1983.
 You could almost always find him running 5 miles per day and then after his run bike riding for another 20 miles at Centennial Park Lake in Columbia.
 Tom competed in many 5k races and was often the victor within his age group.
 He was always welcomed by his many friends for these passionsand taught those of us in younger generations how to “keep up”.

 Tom is preceded in death by his former wife Ann Shuping Caudill, parents Brosia and Biner Caudill, brother TalmadgeCaudill and daughter Vickie Ann Caudill.

 Tom is survived by his sons Tom (Karen) , Mike (Peggy), Chuck (Dara), Don (Barbara), Joe and Brad (Mandy) Caudill and John (Lisa Maynard)Sobraske, 5 grandchildren (Sarah, Ali, Mickey, Emily and Liam) and 3 great-grandchildren (Zoe, Vaughn and Maddox) along with a whole host of adopted children, families and friends.

 The family will be holding private services in memory of Tom all over the U.S in the coming weeks.
 Thoughts and condolences can be sent to the family at www.lietz-frazefuneralhome.com.
 Send a free card at www.sendoutcards.com/lietzfraze.
 In lieu of flowers the family asks that you make a memorial donation in Tom’s honor to the Alzheimer’s Association at https://act.alz.org.

-To send flowers to the family of John Caudill, please visit Tribute Store
+To plant a tree in memory of John Caudill, please visit Tribute Store